Hawaii News Now: Controversy

-The shared services agreement resulted in the termination of all but four members of KHNL's on-air staff and all of the technicians for KHNL's morning show when its newsroom merged with KGMB and the two began simulcasting newscasts on October 26, 2009.
+The shared services agreement of the three stations resulted in the termination of all but four members of KHNL's on-air staff and all of the technicians for KHNL's morning show, KHNL News 8 Today when its newsroom merged with KGMB and the two began simulcasting newscasts on October 26, 2009.
 Seniority was guaranteed to technicians in the IBEW Local 1260 contract, but management stated that "new equipment nullifies any previous seniority", even though the technicians had installed and been operating the new equipment for over six months.
 The new hires had no prior experience operating the new equipment and had to be trained.
 Those let go had been with the station between 20 and 30 years, while those employed as little as six months were allowed to retain their jobs.

 The combined merger, especially the newscasts in general, drew complaints from local media watchdog groups, who cite Raycom for trying to monopolize the market by operating three stations at once and limiting the editorial independence and viewer choices for news programming.
 This prompted several groups opposed to the merger such as Media Council Hawaii to file petitions with the Federal Communications Commission to end the arrangement.

 Paul McTear, president of Raycom Media, has staunchly defended the SSA, stating it would "preserve three stations that provide important and valuable local, national and international programming to viewers in Hawaii."
 Further controversy over the SSA grew after a November 7, 2009, report in the Honolulu Star-Bulletin revealed that Raycom would pay MCG Capital Corporation $22 million (according to a filing with the Securities and Exchange Commission) – which, in effect, would constitute a sale of KGMB from MCG Capital to Raycom.
 Both companies did not mention any monetary exchanges during its August SSA announcement, only "assets."
 The FCC, in response to Media Council Hawaii's filing of an objection over the SSA, asked Raycom for detailed, unredacted agreements in relation to the SSA.